danilw/danilw.github.io/blog/Hash_Noise_in_GPU_Shaders/README.md

 --------

 1. Short notes-some info about image with information.
+2.  **Main reason** why fract-hash is inconsistent on GPU.
-2. How broken sin-hash.
+3. How broken sin-hash.
-3. Good GPU-hash-functions links.
+4. Good GPU-hash-functions links.
-4. Two examples of how GPU hash and noise is non-consistent.
+5. Two examples of how GPU hash and noise is non-consistent.
-5. Links to gifs hash-Bugs-comparison.
+6. Links to gifs hash-Bugs-comparison.

 Short notes to Summary-image:
 =============================